 13. Coach Other People

-Once you’ve established yourself as a success, you can actually use that to generate even more income for yourself by offering coaching sessions for people looking to follow in your footsteps.
+Once you’ve established yourself as a success, you can actually use that to generate even more income for yourself by offering coaching sessions for other content curators looking to follow in your footsteps.

 A service like Clarity.fm lets you sell coaching by the minute and is easy to integrate with a content curation site built on WordPress.